LadBaby

-Mark Ian Hoyle (born 12 April 1987), better known by his online pseudonym LadBaby, is an English YouTuber, musician, and blogger.
+Mark Ian Hoyle (born 12 April 1987), known professionally as LadBaby, is an English YouTuber, musician, and blogger.
 His content focuses on his experiences as a father and is usually filmed in collaboration with his wife, Roxanne.
-The couple have had the Christmas No. 1 on the UK Singles Chart every year from 2018 to 2022 with the novelty songs "We Built This City", "I Love Sausage Rolls", "Don't Stop Me Eatin'", "Sausage Rolls for Everyone", and "Food Aid".
-This made them the first musical act in British history to secure five Christmas No. 1 hits, surpassing the record set by the Beatles, who had four Christmas No. 1 songs in 1963, 1964, 1965, and 1967.
+The couple garnered the Christmas Number One on the UK Singles Chart for five years from 2018 to 2022, the most consecutive and overall for any artist, with the sausage roll-themed novelty songs "We Built This City", "I Love Sausage Rolls", "Don't Stop Me Eatin'", "Sausage Rolls for Everyone" and "Food Aid".
+This made them the first musical act in British history to secure five Christmas No. 1 hits, surpassing the record set by the Beatles, who had four Christmas No. 1 songs in 1963, 1964, 1965 and 1967.

 Career

 Background and social media

 Mark Ian Hoyle was born in Nottingham on 12 April 1987.
 He married Roxanne (née Messenger) in May 2015 after they eloped to Las Vegas.
-They reside in Nottingham and have two sons, Phoenix Forest (born 2016) and Kobe Notts (born 2018), with "Forest" being a reference to Nottingham Forest Football Club and "Notts" being a common nickname for both the city and football team.
-While Roxanne was pregnant with their first son, Mark created a blog named "LadBaby", reflecting the fact that he "was a lad and [he] was having a baby".
+They reside in Nottingham and have two sons, Phoenix Forest (born 2016) and Kobe Notts (born 2018), with the names "Forest" and "Notts" in reference to Nottingham Forest F.C..
+While Roxanne was pregnant with their first son, Mark created a blog named "LadBaby", reflecting on the fact that he "was a lad and [he] was having a baby".
 He used the blog to document his day-to-day life as a first-time parent.
+In October 2019 he signed deals with WME and MVE Management.

 As of December 2020, the LadBaby YouTube channel, Facebook page, and Instagram account respectively have over 1 million subscribers, 4.9 million followers, and 1.3 million followers.
 LadBaby's video content, uploaded onto their Facebook and YouTube accounts, consists mainly of vlogs in which Mark demonstrates life hacks which help him to save money when faced with potentially costly parenting tasks.
 In June 2017, one vlog, in which he bought a toolbox from a hardware store to serve as a lunchbox for his son, went viral.
 Other creations by him include a baby walker made of pipes, a makeshift paddling pool made from a skip and a makeshift baby gate made from half of a door.
 Other viral videos include two uploaded in February 2018, when the Hoyle couple had each other's cars wrapped with love heart stickers and photographs of their faces.
 LadBaby is also known for the catchphrase "yes, mate!" which is often said in the videos.
 In October 2018, the Hoyles launched a spin-off YouTube channel, LadBaby & Sons, in which their sons take a more active role.
 The channel generally focuses on toy testing and kid-friendly social media challenges.